LukasL97/openai-pinecone-search/article.md

 As the OpenAI model was trained on publicly available internet content, it is likely that it has seen this exact article and would have been able to answer the question anyway, even without receiving the document as part of the input prompt.
-Hence, we will have a look at what happens, if we ask about a topic that has not been seen by the OpenAI model before.
+Hence, we will have a look at what happens when we ask about a topic that has not been seen by the OpenAI model before.

 To this end, I made up an article about the fictional chemist *Jacob Miller*, who was born in 1850, discovered a